CASTResearchLabs/com.castsoftware.labs.digital-index/com.castsoftware.labs.digital_index_documentation.md

 * Transaction-level Quality Rules, identifying transactions which accumulates too many ("too many" being supported by user-defined thresholds) issues in their midst that are related to the following areas: error and exception handling, data and sql efficiency, unexpected behaviors, expensive calls in loops
 * Data entity-level Quality Rules, identifying data entities which which accumulates too many ("too many" being supported by user-defined thresholds) issues in the software items that do use them, directly or not, that related to the following areas: error and exception handling, data and sql efficiency, unexpected behaviors, injections, SQL querying complexity, algorithmic complexity, data access architecture, and documentation

+What about transaction- and data entity-level Quality Rules?
+* The transaction-level Quality Rules allow to focus on the parts of the software that matter most for the task at hand: the goal is not to cleanse the whole software from structural quality issues but to reuse and adapt what needs be, no more, no less.
+* The data entity-level Quality Rules follow the same focussed approach with an additional twist to it: "side-processes" can also jeopardize the data even though they are not involved in exposed transactions.

 The Research Labs released this first version of the Digital Ready Index to leverage the expertise and experience of customers in order to fine-tune its exact composition and collect feedback.